 Saving Lives and Staying Strong: EMT/Paramedic Physical Requirements and Fitness Tips

-by | Nov 7, 2024 | EMS, Fire
+Published: Nov 7, 2024

 There's an assumption that EMTs (Emergency Medical Technicians) and paramedics are all in great shape because of the physical requirements of being a first responder.
 But stress, access to fast food, and lots of sitting on the road in your unit can add up!